raylennon/QRPG/README.md

 # QRPG - A QR-Code Powered Role-Playing Game
-Framework for a simple RPG, hosted on a local waitress server w/ a flask backend
+Framework for a simple RPG, hosted on a local waitress / flask backend

 Includes several functionalities.
 Abilities are broken into python files -